ippontech/blog-usa/posts/migrating-a-large-postgres-db-from-self-managed-ec2-to-rds.md

 ## Get to Know the Data

 Getting to know the database schema, which tells you the shape of the data, is not enough.
 You also need to have an intimate understanding of the size of the tables.
 Tables with many rows, tables with lots of columns (wide tables), and tables that store LOBS (large objects) can all have different impacts on the migration.
 Pull some data, run some tests, and do some calculations.
-If your database contains LOBS, then find out what the maximum size of a single LOB is, as this will be crucial when utilizing certain strategies.
+If your database contains LOBS, then find out what the maximum size of a single LOB is, as this will be crucial when utilizing certain migration strategies.

 Tables that are very wide, or have lots of columns, are gonna take longer to migrate then tables that are skinny, or don't have very many rows.
 This is helpful information to have before hand as it aides in building your migration strategy.
 You may decide to migrate these larger tables separate from the rest of the data, or in parallel.
 Get to know the data, and don't make any assumptions.